gpfenniger/cpsc2600-finalproject/readme.md

 To build a project that takes advantage of all the technologies learned during the Fall of 2019.

+This project builds an easy to customize blog which features a simple dashboard and code structure for adding articles or changing colours.

 ## Tech Stack

 * Mongoose